 The Fund's income is largely dependent upon the tenants paying rent in accordance with the lease terms.
 There is a risk that a tenant may default on the terms of the lease or that the Fund does not provide agreed minimum service standards, either of which could result in a reduction in rental income for the Fund, and additional expenses associated with re-leasing the tenancy or enforcement action.
+There is also a risk that through agreement or through requirement of government regulation or legislation, the Responsible Entity may provide rental deferral, rental abatement or waiver of rent, to tenants.

 Vacancy periods may have an adverse impact on the Fund's net income and distributions, the Fund's ability to comply with its debt covenants, the Property's capital value and potentially the NTA per Unit.